Lucy Higham

 Lucy Florence Higham (born 17 October 1997) is an English cricketer who currently plays for The Blaze and Northern Superchargers.
 She plays primarily as a right-arm off break bowler.
 She has previously played for Leicestershire and Nottinghamshire, as well as for Loughborough Lightning in the Women's Cricket Super League and Trent Rockets in The Hundred.
+Higham was signed for London Spirit in the auction for The Hundred 2026.

 Early life

 Higham was born on 17 October 1997 in Leicester.
 She attended Loughborough University.